Skip to main content

 • ends_with: the id of the terminal step.
 When Bosun reaches this node, the workflow exits.

 • edges: an array of directed connections between step IDs.
+Each non-terminal node should have the transitions Bosun needs to continue the run.
 Each edge optionally declares an on condition.

 Name steps before wiring edges

-Assign the id field as soon as you draft the step so you never have to hunt down autogenerated names like step-3 when connecting edges later.
+Assign the id field as soon as you draft the step so your edges and templates stay readable.

 name: update-dependencies